Calculating settlement agreement tax

 In addition, there may be a cash-flow advantage for an additional rate taxpayer, who does not get a personal allowance in any event and who is likely to suffer tax on a pre-P45 termination payment entirely at the additional rate (assuming that in the tax month of payment, the employee has already received salary payments that has used up the basic and higher rate allowance).

-If the payment is made in a subsequent tax month, and following the P45, an additional rate taxpayer will get another chunk of basic rate and higher rate allowance because of the 0T calculation, and this won’t be reversed until he completes his self-assessment tax return for the relevant tax year.
+If the payment is made in a subsequent tax month, and following the P45, an additional rate taxpayer will get another chunk of basic rate and higher rate allowance because of the 0T calculation, and this won’t be reversed until the taxpayer completes a self-assessment tax return for the relevant tax year.